To: Heading_

 Typically, we would want our readers to feel good at the end because we fulfilled their expectations, and preferably exceeded them.
 As long as we keep focussed on their needs, we will likely exceed their expectations, but only because their previous experiences will have have included many clunky and mis-focused sites.

 While we may be writing non-fiction, we are still telling a story, helping our readers to build up a set of expectations of what they will get to at the end. we will have to guide the reader through a sequence of emotional states as they progress through our article.
-With careful crafting, those states will not include negative ones unless they are a useful part of the flow of the narrative.
+With careful crafting, those states will not include negative ones unless they are a useful part of the flow of the all-important narrative.

 Some are always there at the start, while others arise through how we have put it all together.
 Keeping focussed on what we want the reader to end with, we will be more likely to help them reach our desired end state.